RuairidhWilliamson/PersonalWebsite/contents/posts/clippy-lints.md

 Specifically `unwrap_used` can be very helpful to ensure your error handling is sound.
 If you really want to panic you can use `.expect()`.

-`nursery` is for lints that are unreliable or have known issues.
+The lint group `nursery` is for lints that are unreliable or have known issues.
 It is a bad idea to enable this whole group.
 It would be better to pick out specific lints that are useful and just enable them.
 However enabling this entire group hasn't caused me too many problems and there are only a few lints that I have had issues with.

-`pedantic` is for lints that are very opinionated and is used against clippy's own source code.
+The lint group `pedantic` is for lints that are very opinionated and is used against clippy's own source code.
 Enabling this adds some lints that I find are too restrictive.
 This is why some of these lints are set to allow.